Comfort Inn Brooklyn - Downtown

 Hank's Saloon is where the locals gather for a little gossip, drinks and lots of fun.
 The bar has a decent selection of drinks that are sure to keep you happy since they come cheap.
 The saloon plays live music and features karaoke nights and many such events.
 The juke box here usually plays a list of country music as people get busy with game of pool.
 The fire painted walls add no charm to the not so great interiors.
 The service, however, is good.
 All in all, Hank's Saloon is a great local spot.

 Combining the pleasure of drinking fine beer and relishing tangy ethnic pickles, The Pickle Shack offers diners a truly enjoyable time.
-The pickles are the invention of The Brooklyn Brine Company and consist of several rare varieties like the Hops pickle and Bread and Butter pickle served in sandwiches or as sides.
-Chilled beer and wine create an enjoyable experience with friends.
+Their pickles are the invention of The Brooklyn Brine Company and consist of several rare varieties like the Hops pickle and Bread and Butter pickle served in sandwiches or as sides.
+All the specials which are on offer here are made using locally sourced ingredients and they are known to work with some of the best suppliers of the city.
+Vegan and vegetearian specials are also served here.
+The Pickle Shack's beer menu is so extensive that it has got all taste preferences covered.
+If you wish to enjoy a unique meal, be sure to visit The Pickle Shack.

 Fun, friendly and low key, this cafe is a great place for a casual night with friends.
 Chic, unpretentious and home-like, this establishment offers great quality beer and coffee.
 Featuring a great bar menu, Building on Bond is mainly frequented by locals on weekends or after office hours.
 Although the food served here is quiet good, but nothing can really beat hot brews this place has to offer its patrons.